bluecats/bluecats-docs-edge/getting-started-edge-applications.md

 Any BLE packet matching packet filters will be forwarded with the following data:

 - EdgeMAC - Hardware MAC address of the Edge
+- EdgeName - A user defined name for the Edge
 - BeaconMAC - Scanned (public) BT Address of the detected BLE device
 - RSSI - Received Signal Strength Indicator in dBm
 - RSSI Smooth - Received Signal Strength Indicator in dBm.
 Signal fluctuations are filtered to provide a more stable value.